-An athletic coach is a professional who works with all age groups and all levels of athletes, teaching proper sport technique, strategies, character, and good sportsmanship.
-Using his/her knowledge of basic sport nutrition, emergency care, sport psychology, physical development, and effective strength and training techniques, the coach structures and conducts safe, effective and fun practices and competitions.
+An athletic coach is a professional who works with all age groups and all levels of athletic competition, teaching proper sport technique, strategies, character, and good sportsmanship.
+Using their knowledge of sport nutrition, injury prevention and management, sport psychology, and strength training and conditioning, the coach structures and conducts safe, effective, and fun practices and competitions.

-To be eligible to coach in the State of MN, we recommend you complete:
+To be a head varsity coach in the State of Minnesota, we recommend you complete:

 - ESSS 203 Coaching Methods (2 credits)

 - ESSS 230 Sport Injury Management I (2 credits)

 - ESSS 231 Sport Injury Management II (2 credits)